twitter/ios-twitter-image-pipeline/README.md

 - `TIPImageContainer`
   - object to encapsulate the relevant info for a fetched image
   - the `TIPImageFetchDelegate` will use `TIPImageContainer` instances for callbacks, and the `TIPImageFetchOperation` will maintain `TIPImageFetchOperation` properties as it progresses.
+- `TIPImageViewFetchHelper`
+  - powerful class that can encapsulate the majority of use cases for loading an image and displaying it in a `UIImageView`
+  - 99% of image loading and displaying use cases can be solved by using this class, configuring it and providing a delegate and/or data source
+  - having the logic in this class avoid coupling _controller_ code with _view_ code in the _MVC_ practice
-- `TIPImageView`
+- `UIImageView(TIPImageViewFetchHelper)`
-  - convenience encapsulation for dealing with loading a image for display by subclassing `UIImageView`
+  - convenience category on `UIImageView` for associating a `TIPImageViewFetchHelper`

 ## Usage

-The simplest way to use *TIP* is with the `TIPImageView` and its `TIPImageViewHelper` counterpart.
+The simplest way to use *TIP* is with the `TIPImageViewHelper` counterpart.

 For concrete coding samples, look at the *TIP Sample App* and *TIP Swift Sample App* (in Objective-C and Swift, respectively).